Converg3nce/matic-docs/docs/staking/stake-on-matic.md

     ./build/heimdallcli tx staking validator-join --signer-pubkey <signer-pub-key> --tx-hash <stake-etheruem-tx-hash> --chain-id <chain-id>

-The can view your `pub-key` by running the command `heimdalld show-account`
+You can view your `pub-key` by running the command `heimdalld show-account`

+The chain-id required here is the heimdall chain-id - heimdall-lXaaU9

 ### Validator information